2024

 • Write several topics on a board and have each employee choose one.

-• Allow them to share a memory and then put it up on the Wall.
+• Let them share a memory and then put it on the Wall.

 • The Memory Wall will then showcase each member’s most memorable times in the workplace.

-Such an activity will help build bonds and solidify relationships by providing talking points and revealing common memories.
+Such an activity will help build bonds and solidify relationships by providing talking points and revealing shared memories.

 9. Minefield

-Next up on our list of team building exercises for work is another one for pairs.
+Next on our list of team-building exercises for work is another one for pairs.
 One member is blindfolded, while their teammate has to guide them through a ‘minefield’.

 To play Minefield:

-• Choose a large enough space and build an obstacle course using chairs, boxes, desks, etc.
+• Choose a space that is large enough and build an obstacle course using chairs, boxes, desks, etc.

 • Divide the participants into pairs and blindfold one person in each pair.